How to Develop a Payment Gateway: Cost, Architecture & 8-Step Guide (2026)

 Core Features

-Multiple methods of payment accepted (cards – Visa, Mastercard, Amex, RuPay, UPI, net banking, digital wallets, BNPL)
+• Multiple payment methods: cards (Visa, Mastercard, Amex, RuPay), UPI, net banking, digital wallets, BNPL

-• Tokenization and card-on-file storage for subsequent purchases
+• Tokenization and card-on-file for returning customer checkout

 • Webhooks for real-time transaction event notifications